-The impact of a pandemic will depend on the clinical severity of the disease, the ability to transmit between humans, the functionality of the state's health systems, the state's level of effective response to a pandemic and the population.
+The impact of a pandemic will depend on the clinical severity of the disease, the ability to transmit between humans, the functionality of the state's health systems, the state's level of effective response to a pandemic and the population's response and compliance with directions issued by government.
 Once the pandemic has been effectively contained the state can measure the effect.
-Victorian Department of Health and Human

-Services (DHHS) will estimate the level of the pandemic early in the response and inform the state of that level based on information collected.
+Victorian Department of Health and Human Services (DHHS) will estimate the level of the pandemic early in the response and inform the state of that level based on information collected.